-The original diluted earnings per share goal for 2014 was \$38.67; however, the Committee adjusted the goal to exclude the impact of discontinued operations, resulting in a revised diluted earnings per share goal of \$35.59.
-In setting the original goal, the Committee established a formula for bonus purposes that included adjustments for certain items, to the extent that actual amounts varied from those in the 2014 annual budget.
-Specifically, these adjustments included credits for a Kaplan stock compensation expense budget variance, offset by additions for a pension budget variance, foreign exchange losses and unbudgeted new investments and acquisitions.
+The original diluted earnings per share goal for 2015 was \$37.53.
+However, in connection with the spin-off of Cable ONE, the Company's cable systems and related operations division, completed as of July 1, 2015, the Committee established that the 2015 goal would be adjusted for the period that the Company did not own Cable ONE, resulting in a revised diluted earnings per share goal, as approved by the Committee, of \$29.72.
+In setting the original goal, the Committee established a formula for bonus purposes that included adjustments for certain items, to the extent that actual amounts varied from those in the 2015 annual budget.
+Specifically, these adjustments included additions for a pension budget variance; foreign exchange losses; unbudgeted new acquisitions, investments and divestitures; and unbudgeted costs associated with the Cable ONE spin-off; these were offset by credits for a Kaplan stock compensation expense budget variance; gains on divestitures; and earnings from an unbudgeted acquisition.

-In calculating the Company's achievement of 2014 diluted earnings per share for purposes of making its final bonus determinations for the named executive officers, the Committee also exercised its discretion to exclude certain unusual and unbudgeted items, in addition to the adjustments included in the diluted earnings per share formula.
-Specifically, the adjustments included unbudgeted gains, net of losses, related to certain business transactions, unbudgeted restructuring charges at Kaplan, unbudgeted costs at corporate and Celtic and unbudgeted LTIP costs at SocialCode.
+In calculating the Company's achievement of 2015 diluted earnings per share for purposes of making its final bonus determinations for the named executive officers, the Committee also exercised its discretion to exclude certain unusual and unbudgeted items, in addition to the adjustments included in the diluted earnings per share formula.
+Specifically, the adjustments included unbudgeted intangible and long-lived asset impairment charges, unbudgeted restructuring charges at Kaplan and corporate, unbudgeted stock compensation expense due to award modifications, LTIP expense variance from budget at SocialCode, unbudgeted costs at the broadcasting division and Forney, and a gain on the sale of land.
 The Committee adjusted for these items as they do not relate to the regular operating results that are customarily considered by the Committee in determining bonus amounts.
-The exhibit to the Company's Form 8-K filed on February 20, 2015, detailed most of these items, as does page 42 of the Company's Annual Report on Form 10-K, filed on February 27, 2015.
-These items collectively amounted to \$102.99 in diluted earnings per share net deductions, or 98% of the total adjustments made.
+The exhibit to the Company's Form 8-K filed on February 26, 2016, detailed most of these items, as does page 38 of the Company's Annual Report on Form 10-K, filed on February 26, 2016.
+These items collectively amounted to \$39.51 in diluted earnings per share net additions, or 93% of the total adjustments made.

-Taking into account these adjustments, the Company's 2014 diluted earnings per share, as adjusted for purposes of the bonus determination, was \$36.25 (compared to reported diluted earnings per share from continuing operations of \$138.88), resulting in the Company's achievement of 102% of its revised earnings per share goal for 2014.
-Annual bonuses are paid at a maximum of 200% of target for earnings per share performance of 140% of budget.
-As a result, the annual bonus payout was approximately 104% of target, based on the established annual formula.
+Taking into account these adjustments, the Company's 2015 diluted earnings per share, as adjusted for purposes of the bonus determination, was \$32.29 (compared to reported diluted losses per share of \$17.87), resulting in the Company's achievement of 108.6% of its revised earnings per share goal for 2015.
+As a result, the annual bonus payout was approximately 121% of target, based on the established annual formula.